nirajdevpandey/Ask_me_anything-chatbot/README.md

 lib_check()
 ```
+***
-If you get the message saying `congratualtions` then you are good to go else follow the instructions to install correct library
+If you get the message saying `congratualtions...!` then you are good to go else follow the instructions to install correct library
 versions.
 One way could  be to follow following instructions.
+***
 ```
 git clone git@github.com:nirajdevpandey/Ask_me_anything-chatbot.git